joffrey-bion/rol-automizer/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/joffrey-bion/rol-automizer/blob/master/LICENSE)

 You play RoL, but you're tired of repetitive tasks such as attacking a whole series of players?

 This is the solution: a simple sequencer for the game [Rise of Lords](http://www.riseoflords.com/).

 ## What does it do?

 This program is meant to do the boring task of attacking players for you.
 All you have to do is setting what kind of players you want to attack (rank and minimum gold).
 The sequencer takes care of the rest:
-- **attacks players** (up to a maximum that you set)
+- **attacks players** (with customizable ranks range, minimum gold, max number of turns)
 - **repairs weapons** from time to time (can be customized)
 - **stores the gold** in the chest from time to time (can be customized)